 - For more than one single private provider or hospital, or any combination of the two: $350,000.00 per provider with a maximum total of 1.05 million dollars.

-- First, these are the basic amounts.
+- These are the basic amounts.
 They’re adjusted every year based on the consumer price index, meaning the true annual amount can go up or down.

-- Second, for private providers, the limits don’t apply if the provider’s guilty of:
+- For private providers, the limits don’t apply if the provider’s guilty of:

 - Reckless conduct causing the harm.